 Ken Price, founder of The Dream Team, an organization that helps to retrieve lost pets, has advice for rescue dog owners who want to keep their dogs safe.
-He practices what he preaches: His own dog, highly trained and used to track and find lost animals, is always on leash!
+He practices what he preaches: His own dog, highly trained and used to track and find lost animals, is always on the leash!

 At a recent seminar sponsored by Soi Dog, Ken outlined six reasons why he thinks every dog owner should do the same:

-- Coyotes.
-They’re out there, tracking you in wooded areas and ravines, sometimes challenging you on your path.
+1. Coyotes: They’re out there, tracking you in wooded areas and ravines, sometimes challenging you on your path.
 Your off-leash dog has a slim chance of surviving a coyote encounter.

-- Fright.
-Any dog, no matter how highly trained, can be frightened enough in one instant to resort to fleeing from you.
+2. Fright: Any dog, no matter how highly trained, can be frightened enough in one instant to resort to fleeing from you.
 If scared enough, or the flight takes her too far away from you, she can become lost.
 Things that can trigger flight: loud noise such as a backfiring car or fireworks, an encounter with another dog, a flag or bag waving or tumbling in the wind, and many others.
 All of these are particularly scary for a rescue dog.

-- Cars.
-If your dog is on a six-foot leash and you are always six feet from the road, then you never have to worry about her accidentally stepping into the path of traffic.
+4. Cars: If your dog is on a six-foot leash and you are always six feet from the road, then you never have to worry about her accidentally stepping into the path of traffic.
 All it takes is a momentary distraction – a leaf, a piece of food, a child’s ball rolling into the street – and your off-leash dog could be in danger.

-- Other dogs.
-Not all dogs are friendly and even the friendly ones don’t always get along.
+5. Other dogs: Not all dogs are friendly and even the friendly ones don’t always get along.
 If you see another dog giving yours “the stare,” you want to ensure you have the leash control needed to gently guide him away from a potential encounter.
 In an encounter, a leash – especially if attached to a harness – gives you the best chance to retract your dog to a safe distance.

 Finally, here’s a great quote from Ken